pocketgems/dynamodb/docs/dynamodb.md

 ## Overlapping Models
-Two models may be stored in the same physical table (after all, the underlying tables don't enforce a schema; each item could theoretically be different, except for the key structure).
+Two models may be stored in the same physical table (after all, the underlying tables don't enforce a schema; each row could theoretically be different, except for the key structure).

 This may be desirable on rare occasions when two related types of data should